mathewchamberlain/SignacX/README.md

 ### Learning from single cell data

-In Figure 4 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we demonstrated that Signac mapped cell type labels from one single cell data set to another (CD56<sup>bright</sup> NK cells).
+In Figure 4 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we demonstrated that Signac mapped cell type labels from one single cell data set to another; learning CD56<sup>bright</sup> NK cells from CITE-seq data.
 [Here, we provide a vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-SPRING_Learning.html) for reproducing this analysis, which can be used to map cell populations (or clusters of cells) from one data set to another.
-We also provide interactive access to the single cell data that were annotated with the CD56<sup>bright</sup> NK cell-model (the CD56<sup>bright</sup> NK cells appear in the "CellStates" annotation layer as red cells).
+We also provide interactive access to the single cell data that were annotated with the CD56<sup>bright</sup> NK cell-model (Note: the CD56<sup>bright</sup> NK cells appear in the "CellStates" annotation layer as red cells).

 | Links | Tissue | Disease | Number of cells | Number of samples | Source | Signac version |
 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |